matwilso/matwilso.github.io/_drafts/sim2real.md

 relevant variables.

 This has been the case for the majority of sim2real robotics results of the past few years.
-Domain randomization might help pick up the slack a bit, but calibration is king.
+Domain adaptation and randomization might help pick up the slack a bit, but calibration is king.
 And unfortunately this calibration often requires large *task-specific* effort which limits generality.
 If you have to build complex physical models and accurately calibrate them for every possible task you might want to solve, sim2real is not going to scale.